plilja/plilja.github.io/_posts/2020-04-16-what-makes-a-team-productive.md

 Some things to think about:

-1. Adding technologies, third-party dependencies, tooling and so on will usually add to your complexity
+1. Adding technologies, third-party dependencies, tooling, and so on will usually add to your complexity
-2. Refactoring into smaller classes and methods can make each individual class and method easier to understand, but at the same time it can make the relationships between them harder to understand
+2. Refactoring into smaller classes and methods can make each individual class and method easier to understand, but at the same time, it can make the relationships between them harder to understand
 3. Microservices will usually be more complex than monoliths (microservices have some other qualities that may make them preferable).
 4. More and smaller microservices will probably mean that the system as a whole will be more complex.
 5. If you're in a larger organization with separate Platform- or Architecture teams.
 You might want to make it their highest priority to keep your "feature teams" productive.
 I think it makes sense to abstract away the technical problems from the "feature teams".